Olmo grapes: Emerald Riesling

 Emerald Riesling is a white wine grape crossing between the vinifera varieties Riesling and Muscadelle.
 Trials on the variety began in 1936 and the variety was released in 1948 at the same time as Ruby Cabernet.
-Unlike many of the cool climate Riesling crossings produced in Germany at facilities like Geisenheim Grape Breeding Institute, the Emerald Riesling was bred for warm climates like the San Joaquin Valley of California where today more than half of all Emerald Riesling plantings are found.
+Unlike many of the cool-climate Riesling crossings produced in Germany at facilities like Geisenheim Grape Breeding Institute, the Emerald Riesling was bred for warm climates like the San Joaquin Valley of California where today more than half of all Emerald Riesling plantings are found.
 Outside of California, there are limited plantings in South Africa.
 It is also used quite extensively in Israel, where big wineries use it to produce light, and aromatic - usually off-dry - wines.
 It comprises roughly 2.6% of the total grape production in Israel, totaling (in 2012) 1,408 tons.

-According to wine expert Jancis Robinson, Emerald Riesling produces an aromatic, high acid wine that doesn't quite have the flavor definition more commonly associated with Riesling or its cool climate crossings.
+According to wine expert Jancis Robinson, Emerald Riesling produces an aromatic, high acid wine that does not quite have the flavor definition more commonly associated with Riesling or its cool climate crossings.
 In cooler climate areas where it has been planted, such as the Monterey AVA, it can share some traits with Riesling but with a distinctly fuller body.

 Emerald Riesling is also known under the synonyms California 1139 E 29, Emerald Rizling, and Riesling Izumrudnii.